 The view from the monastery.
 Loukas, who was born in Kastri, the village that was on the site of Delphi, died here in 953.
 The church was begun soon after.

 The site could hardly be more idyllic, but the church and surrounding buildings have been treated roughly over the centuries.
 The central dome, for example, was destroyed in 1593, and its mosaics were not replaced.

 From above, you can see the dome of the Katholikon, one of the two churches on the site; the other is to its left.

 Above the sanctuary, the virgin is enthroned; still higher, a circle of the pentecost.

-Theis is the replacement central dome, showing Christ Pentacrator in paint, not mosaic.
+This is the replacement central dome, showing Christ Pantocrator in paint, not mosaic.
 The work was executed in the 17th century.

 Saints Anthimos, Eleutherios, Polykarpos, and Antipas.